mabrobotics/MD80-x-CANdle-Documentation/MD/config_calibration.md

 :class: no-scaled-link
 ```

-To run the routine, use the [`mdtool setup calibration_out`](mdtool_setup_calibration_out) command.
+To run the routine, use the [`candletool md calibration -e aux`](candletool_commands) command. fter
-After completing the routine the MDxx will reboot and after that it is recommended to run the mdtool
+completing the routine the MD will reboot and after that it is recommended to run the candletool md
 setup info command in order to make sure the setup reports no errors:

 ```{figure} images/Calibration/mdtool_setup_info_allok.png

 :alt: candle
 :class: bg-primary mb-1
 :align: center